 Before taking any legal action, it is advisable to review the rental or lease agreement to verify the clauses and penalties previously established in the event of a failure to pay.
 Sometimes the agreement already includes standard clauses that specify actions to be taken in the event of nonpayment, such as late payment interest or immediate termination of the agreement.

-If the contract does not include these provisions, the matter must be handled in accordance with current Spanish law, under which the landlord has up to 30 days to file a lawsuit alleging non-payment.
+If the contract does not include these provisions, you must proceed in accordance with current Spanish legislation, under which the landlord has up to 30 days to file a claim for non-payment.

-If the tenant does not respond, send them a notarized letter requesting prompt payment.
-The letter should specify the amount owed, the deadline, and the consequences.
-If the tenant ignores the letter and fails to make the payment on time, you may initiate eviction proceedings.
+If the tenant does not respond, send them a notarized letter requesting timely payment.
+The letter should specify the amount owed, the payment deadline, and the consequences of nonpayment.
+If the tenant ignores the letter and fails to pay on time, you may initiate the eviction process.

 This refers to the legal action that requires the tenant to pay the rent owed and is part of the legal process to seek eviction.
 We will provide more details about this process later.

-As mentioned, the first step before initiating eviction proceedings is to send a notarized letter or certified fax requesting that the tenant pay the outstanding debt.
-It is advisable to specify a specific payment deadline in this letter—for example, 15 days—so that the debtor can settle the debt voluntarily.
-If the tenant continues to refuse to pay, eviction proceedings may be initiated.
+As mentioned, the first step before initiating the eviction process is a notarized letter or burofax requesting the tenant to pay the outstanding debt.
+It is recommended that this letter specifies a set deadline for payment, for example, 15 days, to allow the debtor to pay voluntarily.
+If nonpayment persists, the eviction lawsuit is filed.

 Stages of the eviction process: